 Quito attorney Juan Delgado says the Ecuadorian police still leave much to be desired but they are far better than they were 10 or 20 years ago.
 “In the rare cases of mob rule now, it is the police who come in to rescue the vicitm,” he says.

 One of the sources of the controversy about lynching and native justice is Bolivia’s judicial reform to allow “traditional” justice among indigenous communities.
-That was launched in 2009 by Bolivian President Evo Morales, himself an indigenous Aymara former coca grower.
+That was launched in 2009 by former Bolivian President Evo Morales, himself an indigenous Aymara former coca grower.

-But even Bolivia’s new legal system only allows indigenous justice to handle relatively minor crimes.
+But even Bolivia’s legal system only allows indigenous justice to handle relatively minor crimes.
 Murder, rape, and armed robbery all must be dealt with by regular courts.